bytefish/bytefish.de/blog/acl_google_zanzibar.md

 ### Check API ###

-The Check API is used to check if the user has a given permission, which means: Check if a `Subject` (user) has a `Relation` to a given `Object`.
+The Check API is used to check if the user has a given permission, which means: Check if a `Subject` (the User) has a `Relation` to a given `Object`.
 We can implement the basic algorithm in a few lines of code.

 ```csharp